codex-academy/Taxi-Trippin/index.md

 * Find all the objects matching a specific condition
 * Find the total of one attribute for objects in a list matching a condition
 * Find all the values of one attribute of objects matching a condition
-* Perform a calculation on attributes of objects matching a condition
+* Do a calculation on attributes of objects matching a condition
-* Perform a calculation on attributes of grouped of objects
+* Do a calculation on attributes of grouped of objects

 We'll go through each idea in theory first, then in code.